 The equally powerful version of the 1.4 TSI engine also suffers a wearing engine note, but pulls well from 2000rpm all the way to 6000rpm.
 The 123bhp version of the same engine is sweeter – almost tuneful, in fact – and still manages to reach 62mph in a decent 9.9sec, but the manual gearbox in both 1.4s is lighter and less satisfying than in the diesel.

-We’re yet to drive the 1.6-litre TDI (available with 89bhp or 108bhp) and the 1.2 TSI (in entry-level, £18,875 84bhp guise or with 108bhp), but their performance in the hatchback would imply their lower-powered versions might struggle with the SV’s added weight.
+The 1.6-litre TDI is available with 89bhp or 108bhp and the entry-level 1.2 TSI petrol produces 108bhp, while the three-cylinder 1.0-litre unit manages 115bhp, but their performance in the hatchback would imply their lower-powered versions might struggle with the SV’s added weight.

 Still, these budget-friendly Golf SV models emit no more than 117g/km of CO2 – the 108bhp diesel BlueMotion variant managing an estimated 95g/km – and return impressive low-70s economy for the diesel and mid-50s for the petrol.
 Both use a rear torsion beam rather than the multi-link setup of other SVs, saving a few more precious quid.